I am a traditionalist and a fan of your blog. I find it to to be full of thoughtful and perceptive comments written by learned and thoughtful people.

 That is a perfectly fine statement to the group.
 I wish you the best with this.
 I do think there is a strong possibility that even with this brief statement you will be drawn into an awkward and uncomfortable debate.

-It is not asking your intelligent and congenial friends to be culture warriors to expect them to announce politely that the group is for married couples, in the normal sense of the term.
-In any event, you seem like a gracious person and so I think you should be honest and open as planned, and then discreetly back away if they decide to have the homosexual couple join.
+It is not asking your friends to be culture warriors to expect them to announce politely that the group is for married couples, in the normal sense of the term.
+You seem like a gracious person and so I think you should be honest and open as planned, and then discreetly back away if they decide to have the homosexual couple join.
 There is most definitely a point to your doing this even if you fail to convince others.
 You will show other men in the group how to be firm and gracious at the same time.
 You will show them it is possible to resist.

 Also, serenity and beauty have always been things that must be defended.
 Always.
 There has never been a time or place where they weren’t threatened or where they just “happened.”
 It is the role of some to be more vigilant on their behalf than others.